-This section outlines the process for interconnecting 2 MW or more of generation to the Utility electric system.
+This section outlines the process for interconnecting 150 kW or more, but less than 750 kW of generation to the Utility electric system.
 This includes both new Projects and modifications to existing Projects.
 The general process is shown in Figure 1.

-The Utility is required to complete all of its obligations for interconnection of the Project to the Utility system within 18 weeks from the time a complete Interconnection Application is received by the Utility.
+The Utility is required to complete all of its obligations for interconnection of the Project to the Utility system within 6 weeks from the time a complete Interconnection Application is received by the Utility.